BugShooting/BugShooting.Docs/plugin.md

 - Visual Studio (or some other IDE for .NET)
 - Idea for an Output :smile:

-### Samples
+### Examples

-For samples see the open source implementation of various Outputs on [https://github.com/BugShooting](https://github.com/BugShooting).
+For code examples see the open source implementation of various Outputs on [https://github.com/BugShooting](https://github.com/BugShooting).